speedment/speedment-doc/pages/join.md

 The predicates used in the `where()` clause cannot be annonymous lambdas because they must be renderable to SQL.

 The current API does not support general join conditions with several join expressions.
-This limitation can be overcomed if the Enterprise Version is used under some condictions see below.
+This limitation can be overcomed if the Enterprise Version is used under some condictions.
+See [stream joins](#stream-joins) below.

 ## Enterprise Join Features